Healint/a-maze/README.md

 v2:

 - Support the generation of Keys - Doors pairs
-- Support Death Traps and blockers
+- Support the generation of Treasures guarded with keys
+    * Shovel - allows to destroy walls a few times

 v3:

-- Support the generation of Treasures guarded with keys
+- Support Three different types of traps
-    * Shovel - allows to destroy walls
+    * static spike trap
+    * dynamic spike trap
+    * dynamic fire bridge (instance death)

+- Support an additional treasure
-    * Armor - allows to ignore death trap
+    * armor - able to block static and dynamic spike traps